-If the live person is unconscious they may be moved outside the refuge alternative before being placed on a stretcher.
-37. Team member talking to or receiving information from an unauthorized person without permission of the judges, each infraction5 Unauthorized information given to the team by the patient would be prohibited.
+37. Team member talking to or receiving information from an unauthorized person without permission of the judges, each infraction____5

+Unauthorized information given to the team by the patient would be prohibited.

 A person behind a barricade, stopping, etc. may relay information by reading aloud a statement furnished by the judges.
 No other information on conditions behind the barricade is permitted to be relayed to the team.

-38. Failure to follow proper procedure when putting apparatus on patient, each infraction2 Mask tightness test is not required for an unconscious patient.
-39. Assistance lent by supposedly unconscious patient, each infraction2 Examples such as patient sitting up unassisted or moving arms so as to help in putting on apparatus, or unconscious patient communicating with team.
+38. Failure to follow proper procedure when putting apparatus on patient, each infraction____2

+Mask tightness test is not required for an unconscious patient.

+39. Assistance lent by supposedly unconscious patient, each infraction____2

+Examples such as patient sitting up unassisted or moving arms so as to help in putting on apparatus, or unconscious patient communicating with team.
 Once any patient is brought to the fresh air base, he/she can remove his/her breathing apparatus and turn it off.

-40. Teams leaving patient unattended, each infraction6 A team member must be within 10 feet of the patient to be considered attended.
+40. Teams leaving patient unattended, each infraction____6

+A team member must be within 10 feet of the patient to be considered attended.

-A. When a team finds a patient(s), either by visual or verbal contact, every effort must be made to remove them safely and promptly to the fresh-air base.
+- 41. Failure to remove patient(s) promptly to the fresh-air base, each infraction____6 points maximum per location ("Delay") - A. When a team finds a patient(s), either by visual or verbal contact, every effort must be made to remove them safely and promptly to the fresh-air base.
 Visual contact will require the captain's presence in the area.
-Verbal contact is any voice communication from the patient(s) that can infraction___6 points maximum per location
+Verbal contact is any voice communication from the patient(s) that can reasonably be expected to be heard by the team.
+Maximum of one (1) live person may be found in each refuge alternative.